-Kay Grant is a vocalist whose work is informed by experience in a range of styles including jazz, opera, rock and pop.
-Considering the voice as an instrumental component rather than a privileged expressive vehicle, she uses her far reaching vocal range along with a wealth of stylistic elements, tones, colours and noises, playing with imagination, energy and sensitivity.
+Kay Grant is a vocalist and composer whose work is informed by experience in a range of styles including jazz, opera, rock and pop.
+In performance she uses her far-reaching vocal range along with a wealth of stylistic elements, tones and colours to play with imagination, energy and sensitivity.

 Although born in Brooklyn, an early holiday to visit family in London left her determined to call it home, and she’s been a dedicated Londoner for half her life.
 Grant originally took to the stage at the age of six, singing musical theatre alongside her parents in local productions.
 She played violin and flute in her school orchestra and big band and sang in choir, winning an award for best musical student at the age of 12.
 When her interest in voice became more serious she began studying privately.
 She received a scholarship to sing with the Oratorio Society of New York performing at Carnegie Hall, sang with the Connecticut Opera and played Gretel in Hansel und Gretel.

 THE USUAL SUSPECTS (PART 1)

 Discovering the avant garde and free improvisation, she became increasingly drawn to contemporary music and composition, and began a series of collaborations with a range of downtown New York figures – including performances of Cobra and free improv group workouts with John Zorn, recordings and live appearances with Elliott Sharp’s Carbon and combinations with instrumentalists such as cellist Fred Lonberg-Holm and percussionist Michael Evans.